dlab-berkeley/AI-Assisted-Coding-In-Python/README.md

 2. Take advantage of the main functionalities of GitHub Copilot for coding.

-3. Understand some of the strengths and weaknesses of AI coding assistants.
+3. Understand some of the strengths and weaknesses of AI coding assistants in Python.

 **⚠️ You must have an active subscription to GitHub Copilot to follow the material in this workshop** (you still may attend even if you do not).
 If you are a student or teacher, you can apply for free Github Copilot (see information [here](copilot_and_vscode_setup.md)); the application is easy, however **it can take a few days to process (GitHub warns it can even take up to two weeks &mdash; though we have found it generally takes 2-3 days)**.
 Otherwise, you will have to pay for a subscription which starts at $10/month (plans available [here](https://github.com/features/copilot/plans)).
 If this is your first time using Copilot, you can also start a 30 day free trial.

 ⚠️ At the start of the workshop we will install Visual Studio Code and the workshop materials from this repository.
 If you want to do that yourself beforehand, please follow the instructions below.

-## Installation Instructions
+## Installation Instructions - VSCode

 We will use Visual Studio Code, GitHub Copilot, and R to go through the workshop materials.
 We will walk through installing and setting up Visual Studio Code during the workshop, but you must have an existing subscription to GitHub Co-pilot and have R installed.

 ### Before the workshop:

-Follow the instructions [here](copilot_and_vscode_setup.md) to subscribe to GitHub Copilot and [here](https://github.com/dlab-berkeley/R-Fundamentals#installation-instructions) to install R. These instructions also describe setting up GitHub Copilot in Visual Studio Code, but you do not need to complete these steps before the workshop.
+Follow the instructions [here](copilot_and_vscode_setup.md) to subscribe to GitHub Copilot and [here](https://github.com/dlab-berkeley/python-fundamentals#installation-instructions) to install Python.
+The following instructions describe setting up GitHub Copilot in Visual Studio Code -- feel free to do so, but we will do this in the workshop as well.

 ### During the workshop (or optionally before):